 0. Executive summary

-- No partisan or incumbency data is consumed at any step.
-The algorithm sees only census-block / tract geography, population, and adjacency.
+- No partisan or incumbency data is consumed in drawing either neutral map.
+They see only geography, population, and adjacency.

-What the algorithm does not decide.
-The Markov chain decides nothing about who wins; it decides only the shape of the contest.
-Specifically, it does not optimize for proportional representation (see §6.6 below on why), does not preserve "communities of interest" (a known cost, see §6.7), and does not condition on race (a design choice; see Drafter's Note in the legislation).
-The legislation Part I treats those decisions as political, not algorithmic — the Independent Districting Standards Board is the political body that decides which neutral algorithm to use, and the seed protocol is the political process that decides which valid map within that algorithm's distribution is drawn each cycle.
+What the neutral algorithm does not decide.
+It decides nothing about who wins — only the shape of the contest.
+It does not optimize for proportional representation (§6.6), does not preserve "communities of interest" (§6.7), and does not condition on race (§6.8).
+The legislation Part I treats those as political, not algorithmic, decisions.

 1. The problem